You Have to Pay for the Public Life

 By almost any conceivable method of evaluation, Disneyland must be regarded as the most important single piece of construction in the West in the past several decades.
 The assumption inevitably made by people who have not yet been there — that it is some sort of physical extension of Mickey Mouse — is wildly inaccurate.
 Instead, singlehanded, it is engaged in replacing many of those elements of the public realm that have vanished in the featureless private floating world of southern California, whose only edge is the ocean and whose center is otherwise undiscoverable.
 Curiously, for a public place, Disneyland is not free.
 You buy tickets at the gate.
 But then, Versailles cost somebody a lot of money, too.
 Now, as then, you have to pay for the public life.

 Of course, if the feds want to throw us some stimulus cash to turn Broadway into a world-class urban oasis (not to mention amping up the public transit dollars that keeps the whole enterprise of New York City alive) no one would complain.
 But then how would we get to Appalachia?

 This entry was posted on Thursday, July 9th, 2009 at 6:06 am and is filed under Cities.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.